High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Introduction

 \subsection{Contribution of This Paper}

 To overcome the limitations of FVM, we propose an alternative feature-wise non-linear Lasso.
-More specifically, we propose to use particular forms of \emph{universal reproducing kernels} \cite{JMLR:Steinwart:2001} as feature and output transformations, and solve the optimization problem in the \emph{primal} space.
+More specifically, we propose to use particular forms of \emph{universal reproducing kernels} \citep{JMLR:Steinwart:2001} as feature and output transformations, and solve the optimization problem in the \emph{primal} space.

 An advantage of this new formulation is that the global optimal solution can be computed efficiently.
 Thus, it is scalable to high-dimensional feature selection problems.
-Furthermore, this new formulation has a clear statistical interpretation that non-redundant features with strong statistical dependence on output values are found via kernel-based independence measures such as the \emph{Hilbert-Schmidt independence criterion} (HSIC) \cite{ALT:Gretton+etal:2005} and the criterion based on the \emph{normalized cross-covariance operator} (NOCCO) \cite{NIPS:Fukumizu+etal:2008}.
-In addition, the proposed methods are extremely simple to implement, which is a highly preferable property for practitioners.
+To the best of our knowledge, this is the first convex feature selection method that is able to deal with high-dimensional non-linearly related features.
+Furthermore, this new formulation has a clear statistical interpretation that non-redundant features with strong statistical dependence on output values are found via kernel-based independence measures such as the \emph{Hilbert-Schmidt independence criterion} (HSIC) \citep{ALT:Gretton+etal:2005} and the criterion based on the \emph{normalized cross-covariance operator} (NOCCO) \citep{NIPS:Fukumizu+etal:2008}.
+Thus, the proposed methods can be regarded as a \emph{minimum redundancy maximum relevance} based feature selection method \citep{PAMI:Peng+etal:2005}.
+In addition, the proposed methods are simple to implement, which is a highly preferable property for practitioners.